FabianHinder/Contrasting-Explanation-of-Concept-Drift/README.md

 show_sample(samps,cfs)
 plt.show()
 ```

-Further examples can be found in [examples.ipynb]
+More examples can be found in [examples.ipynb].

 ## Dependencies ##
 Primary: